Vigor (video game)

 Vigor is a free-to-play online survival shooter game originally developed for the Xbox One by the Czech studio Bohemia Interactive.
 As of July 2020, it is also available on the Nintendo Switch.
 Initially released as an early access title in August 2018, the game was fully released on August 19, 2019.
 A PlayStation 4 and PlayStation 5 port was released on December 9, 2020.
+On September 18, 2024, Vigor was released on Steam as well, after being there in Early Access for 4 months.

+Since its release, over 20,000,000 unique players have played the game.

 Gameplay

+Vigor is an online free-to-play survival shooter game set in post-apocalyptic Norway.
+The goal is to stay alive and upgrade an abandoned shelter that will protect the player against the harsh environment.